interplaynetary/free-association/README.md

 ## Free Association: A Digital Public Infrastructure for Resource Coordination

-**Free Association** is a mathematically-proven coordination infrastructure that enables organizations, communities, and individuals to allocate resources efficiently based on mutual recognition of contributions—without centralized control, bureaucratic overhead, or market exclusion.
+**Free Association** is a mathematically-proven coordination infrastructure for priority alligned capacity distribution that enables organizations, communities, and individuals to allocate resources without centralized control, bureaucratic overhead, or market exclusion.

 **The Core Problem:** Traditional resource coordination relies on markets (which exclude those without purchasing power), charity (which creates dependency), or bureaucracy (which is slow and inflexible).
 None of these mechanisms are adequate for the speed and scale of challenges we face — from climate adaptation to humanitarian response.

-**The Solution:** A fourth type of economic relationship based on **mutual recognition**—where entities acknowledge each other's contributions toward shared goals and allocate resources accordingly.
+**The Solution:** A fourth type of economic relationship based on **priority aligned capacity distribution**.
 This creates a self-organizing coordination system that is:

  - **Fast**: Allocations converge in seconds, not months
-- **Fair**: Mathematically guaranteed proportional distribution
+ - **Fair**: Mathematically guaranteed proportional distribution based on priorities
-- **Efficient**: Resources flow directly based on declared needs and mutual recognition
+ - **Efficient**: Resources flow directly based on declared needs and priority alignment
 - **Decentralized**: No central authority controls outcomes or data

 **Try It:** [interplaynetary.github.io/free-association](https://interplaynetary.github.io/free-association/) (browser-based, peer-to-peer, no installation required)